 The body feedback system assesses the levels of thyroid hormone in the blood and its need in the body and promotes the release of thyroid releasing hormone from the hypothalamus, which stimulates TSH secretion from the pituitary gland.
 TSH causes thyroid hormone production from the thyroid gland.

 Calcitonin is produced by the parafollicular cells (C cells) of the thyroid gland.
-Initially, precalcitonin is released, which is later converted into procalcitonin, then immature calcitonin and later into mature calcitonin.
+Initially, procalcitonin is released, which is later converted into procalcitonin, then immature calcitonin and later into mature calcitonin.

 Calcitonin inhibits the activity of the osteoclasts leading to inhibition of the bone resorption.
 Its action is on the bone, kidneys, and GI tract.
 It also inhibits parathyroid hormone and vitamin D.

 Hyperactivity of the thyroid gland

 Diseases or any other cause can lead the thyroid gland to swell.

 Thyroid swelling can be due to a solitary nodule or multiple nodules.
 The nodule can be cold or hot, benign or malignant.
 Thyroid cancer is also a common occurrence.

-Thyroid follicles are in hyperactive state and are filled with colloid material surrounded by simple epithelium.
+Thyroid follicles are in a hyperactive state and are filled with colloid material surrounded by simple epithelium.

 A swollen thyroid gland due to hypo- or hypersecretion of the thyroid hormone or due to inflammation is called goiter.
 A goiter can be of a single nodule called the solitary nodular goiter or more than one nodule/swellings/lumps in different parts of the gland called multi-nodular goiter.

 Types of goiter

-- Simple goiter – enlargement of thyroid gland in a euthyriod (when thyroid hormone secretion is within normal limits), in patient without any neoplastic or inflammatory process.
+- Simple goiter – enlargement of the thyroid gland in a euthyroid (when thyroid hormone secretion is within normal limits), in a patient without any neoplastic or inflammatory process.